Smoque/zswap/README.md

 Read russian [page](https://www.altlinux.org/ZRAM/ZSWAP#ZSWAP) to learn how to use it.

 ## License
-Licensed under the terms of GNU GPL -- see LICENSE file for details.
+Licensed under the terms of GNU GPL (see LICENSE file for details).